lakeevesham/lakeevesham.github.io/index.markdown

 ![Lake Evesham Neighborhood Sign](/img/sign.jpg)

-The future home for Lake Evesham event calendar and updates.
-For now, visit us on [NextDoor](https://nextdoor.com)
+Your home for Lake Evesham event calendar and updates.
+We also post event updates and conversation on [NextDoor](https://nextdoor.com)